Redox: Reductants

 Substances that have the ability to reduce other substances (cause them to gain electrons) are said to be reductive or reducing and are known as reducing agents, reductants, or reducers.
 The reductant transfers electrons to another substance and is thus itself oxidized.
 Because it donates electrons, the reducing agent is also called an electron donor.
 Electron donors can also form charge transfer complexes with electron acceptors.
 The word reduction originally referred to the loss in weight upon heating a metallic ore such as a metal oxide to extract the metal.
 In other words, ore was "reduced" to metal.
 Antoine Lavoisier demonstrated that this loss of weight was due to the loss of oxygen as a gas.
 Later, scientists realized that the metal atom gains electrons in this process.
-The meaning of reduction then became generalized to include all processes involving a gain of electrons.
-Reducing equivalent refers to chemical species which transfer the equivalent of one electron in redox reactions.
+The meaning of reduction then became generalized to include all processes that involve a gain of electrons.
+Reducing equivalent refers to chemical species that transfer the equivalent of one electron in redox reactions.
 The term is common in biochemistry.
 A reducing equivalent can be an electron or a hydrogen atom as a hydride ion.

 Reductants in chemistry are very diverse.
 Electropositive elemental metals, such as lithium, sodium, magnesium, iron, zinc, and aluminium, are good reducing agents.
 These metals donate electrons relatively readily.

 Hydride transfer reagents, such as NaBH_{4} and LiAlH_{4}, reduce by atom transfer: they transfer the equivalent of hydride or H^{−}.
 These reagents are widely used in the reduction of carbonyl compounds to alcohols.
 A related method of reduction involves the use of hydrogen gas (H_{2}) as sources of H atoms.